muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1ein.md

 ### 年兽

-Like the other residents of Bandar Esok, [Ein is under their influence](../Snippets/restoran-laut-brainstorm.md#The%20story), afflicted with the curse of eternal celebration.
+Like the other residents of Bandar Esok, [Ein is under their influence](../Snippets/restoran-laut-brainstorm.md#The%20story), afflicted with the curse of eternal celebration, though not to the same extent.

 ---